k2bd/wordle-api/README.md

 - `poe lint` - Linting
 - `poe test` - Run Tests
 - `poe local-server` - Run your API locally

+While the local server is running, you can see API docs at `http://localhost:8011/docs` or `http://localhost:8011/redoc`, and can get the OpenAPI spec at `http://localhost:8011/openapi.json`.

 ### Deployment